mokagio/mokacoding/metallo/src/posts/2020-12-17-ydniy-and-tdd.md

 Not yet, we can use stock SwiftUI components and focus on building the business logic.
 An so on...

-The same goes for the writing the code.
+The same goes for writing the code that makes the tests pass.
-Say you want to add a spiciness indicator to the name of each spicy item (something we'll actually do in the book).
+One of the exercises in the book is adding a spiciness visual indicator when displaying the name of each spicy item<sup id="fn-example-back"><a href="#fn-example">2</a></sup>.

-The first test would be:
+Here's the test for the "adds spiciness indicator" behavior:

 ```swift
 func testWhenItemIsSpicyDisplayNameHasSpicinessIndicator() {